Rick Dennison: New Orleans Saints

 On February 16, 2024, Dennison was hired to serve as the senior offensive assistant for the New Orleans Saints.

 Seattle Seahawks

 On February 18, 2025, the Seattle Seahawks hired Dennison to serve as the team's running back-game coordinator.
+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.

+Las Vegas Raiders

+On February 16, 2026, Dennison followed Klint Kubiak to the Las Vegas Raiders as the team's offensive line coach.
+Dennison has spent most of his playing and coaching career with the Kubiak family.